The federal government has decided to escalate its lawsuit against an opioid distribution company and its executives in a first such court case.

 This isn’t the first time that a drug distributor is facing legal consequences regarding the opioid crisis.
 CVS, McKesson, and Walgreens all had their fair share of private lawsuits.

-But, this is the first time the federal government went against one of the Big Pharma companies, which will face federal charges similar to those meant for drug dealers and traffickers.
+But, this is the first time the federal government went against one of the pharmaceutical companies, which will face federal charges similar to those meant for drug dealers and traffickers.